couchbase/java-couchbase-encryption/README.md

 This library adds support for Field-Level Encryption (FLE) to the Couchbase Java SDK.
-It includes cryptographic algorithms and keyrings you can use out of the box, and also provides a framework for implementing your own crypto components.
+It includes cryptographic algorithms and keyrings you can use out of the box, and provides a framework for implementing your own crypto components.

 _Use of this software is subject to the
 [Couchbase Inc. Enterprise Subscription License Agreement v7](https://www.couchbase.com/ESLA01162020)._

+## Compatibility

+Version `3.0.0-pre.1` of this library requires Couchbase Java SDK version `3.0.5` or later.

 ## Maven Coordinates